Physics-50/Module-3/docs/week1-during-lab.md

 Part (a) above shows the circuit schematic symbol for an ammeter, while part (b) shows the instrument you will use.
 Power on the multimeter and press the "Shift" and "DC V" buttons to set it to measure DC current (see blue "DC I" above the "DC V" button).
 There are two red current ports labeled with the max amount of current they can measure:  500 mA and 20 A.  You can start out by using the 20A port, but switch to the 500 mA port for greater sensitivity if the currents you observe are low enough.
 Current coming from the load should be connected to the appropriate red current input of the ammeter.
 Current will then flow through the ammeter and out the black COM port, which should be connected to the black lead of the solar panel to complete your circuit.

-This is a good time to set up your circuit the with solar panel, load, and ammeter all in a single loop, or _in series_ with each other, so current flows through each in turn.
+This is a good time to set up your circuit with the solar panel, load, and ammeter all in a single loop (_in series_ with each other) so current flows through each in turn.
 Make sure the ammeter is reading a current (in units of A or mA).

 The last component you will add is your voltmeter.
 For this purpose you will use a handheld multimeter like the one pictured below: